workarea-commerce/workarea-upgrade/README.md

 applicable to your project, these files can be generally disregarded during the upgrade.
 Most project heavily customize the styles to satisfy the needs of the client and stray far away from the platform's default look-and-feel as a result.

+## Upgrading Theme Plugins

+Though themes are technically plugins, they are a special type of plugin that overrides views the same way an app would.
+Because of this fact they can also be upgraded in the same way as an app.

+However, due to the permissive way plugins depend on the `workarea` gem, before you begin the upgrade process, you must first set your dependency within the theme's gemspec more pessimistically.

+As an example, version 1.0.0 of the Clifton theme was created during Workarea's v3.3 release life cycle, which means that the views overridden into this theme closely resemble those released in v3.3.0.
+Following this example, we are trying to release this theme's next minor version, 1.1.0, which will be compatible with Workarea 3.4.0.

+Before completing Step 1, above, by changing the Workarea dependency within the plugin's gemfile from `~> 3.x` to `3.3.0` before running a `bundle update`, the upgrade then is allowed to function properly as though we are upgrading a real app.

 Copyright & Licensing
 --------------------------------------------------------------------------------